 The prospect of a machine delivering FUE grafts is an attractive one if the machines can replicate the touch of an expert human practitioner.Also, the ARTAS System intends to boost the speed of the extraction process.

-It is the opinion of Dr. Umar that these machines may suffice for clinics who wish to provide Follicular Unit Extraction, but whose physicians are still in the process of fine tuning their surgical skills in FUE.
+It is the opinion of Dr. Umar that these machines may suffice for clinics who wish to provide Follicular Unit Extraction, but whose physicians do not have the requisite skill for an full scale FUE provider.

 Ultimately, he believes that robotic technology is still in its early stages of development and limited in their ability to replicate the nuanced and finer touch of a highly experienced FUE surgeon.
 For instance, the robot is currently restricted to scoring follicles in the middle areas of the back and sides of the head and not for lower laying hairs of the nape or even beard and body.
 It obviously has restrictions with regards to the color of hair and curliness of the hair.